 - A staff member will inform you of the number registered a week prior to the start date.

 - At this time, you can choose to cancel or hold the program, based on the minimum number you needed.

 - All camps will have a deadline date in early June.

 - Registration continues up to the day before, unless full then a waiting list is taking.

 Promoting the Program

-WRPD will place program descriptions in the Program Guide.
-The Guide goes out twice a year in The Observer, local newspaper.
+- WRPD will place program descriptions in the Program Guide.
+The Guide goes out twice a year in the Williston Observer, local newspaper.
 Space is limited so description may be cut down.

 Facility or Program Room Set-ups